phil-work/Documentation/SMTPeter/en/sender-domains.md

 # Sender domains

 SMTPeter uses the concept of "Sender Domains" to simplify email.
+It is **mandatory** to use
-At all services that Copernica offers, it is **mandatory** to use sender domains.
+sender domains in all services that Copernica offers.
 This allows you to send your email through our servers without having to worry about complicated things like SPF, DKIM and DMARC.
 You focus on your business, while we take care of your messages.

 But what exactly do we mean with a sender domain?
-It works pretty neat: you open the SMTPeter dashboard to specify from which domains you intend to send email, and we tell you how you should configure your DNS.
+It works pretty neatly: you open the SMTPeter dashboard to specify which domains you intend to send email from, and we tell you how you should configure your DNS.
 The "sender domain" is the domain name that you are going to use for your mails.